It’s important to understand that seasonal work is not easy, and there is always a risk of on-the-job injuries.

 In the holiday season, many people take up extra work.
 Stores need temporary workers to handle the holiday rush and meet the demands of the shoppers.
 Qualified workers make the most of this opportunity to make a little more cash.

-Whether you are a part time worker working extra hours, a student home on break or a parent looking to supplement your household income, taking up seasonal work can be a great decision.
-It’s important to understand that seasonal work is not easy and there is always a risk of on-the-job injuries.
-In this post, St. Louis workers compensation lawyer will discuss the rights of seasonal workers and whether or not they are entitled to workers compensation benefits.
+Whether you are a part-time worker working extra hours, a student home on break, or a parent looking to supplement your household income, taking up seasonal work can be a great decision.
+It’s important to understand that seasonal work is not easy, and there is always a risk of on-the-job injuries.
+In this post, St. Louis workers’ compensation lawyer will discuss seasonal workers’ rights and whether they are entitled to workers’ compensation benefits.

 Workers compensation for seasonal workers

-Workers compensation is an insurance program that all employers in Missouri are required by law to provide to their workers.
-In case a worker is injured, becomes ill or is disabled while performing his/her job duties, he/she can make a claim for workers compensation benefits to cover medical costs, and a part of lost wages.
-In Missouri, all employees, including part-time, full-time, temporary, and seasonal workers are covered by workers compensation.
+Workers compensation is an insurance program that all employers in Missouri must provide to their workers.
+In case a worker is injured, becomes ill, or is disabled while performing his/her job duties, he/she can make a claim for workers’ compensation benefits to cover medical costs and a part of lost wages.
+In Missouri, all employees, including part-time, full-time, temporary, and seasonal workers, are covered by workers’ compensation.

 Common risks faced by seasonal workers

 Most seasonal workers find employment in the retail industry.
-Often times, inexperienced seasonal workers are assigned to jobs that they are not properly trained for, so they are not aware of the safe procedures to avoid injuries.
+Oftentimes, inexperienced seasonal workers are assigned to jobs that they are not properly trained for, so they are not aware of the safety procedures to avoid injuries.
 Due to this, seasonal retail workers become susceptible to overexertion injuries caused by continuous carrying, lifting, pushing, and pulling.
-Seasonal temporary cashiers are also exposed to repetitive stress injuries caused by continually scanning and retrieving items for prolonged periods.
+Seasonal, temporary cashiers are also exposed to repetitive stress injuries caused by continually scanning and retrieving items for prolonged periods.

 Are you are seasonal worker injured on the job?